ForomePlatform/anfisa/doc/dev/rest/func_ref.rst

     **Values**: ``["True"]``

-The function selects variants by a fixed :ref:`Zygocity Scenario<zygocity-scenario>`.
+The function selects variants by a fixed :ref:`Zygosity Scenario<zygosity-scenario>`.

 In terms of functionality it is an extension of :ref:`Inheritance_Mode()<Inheritance_Mode>` function.